 FMNP & FARMERS or “GROWERS”

-FMNP directly supports sales to nearly 500 growers at around 135 farmers markets and farm stands (in communities where there are no farmers markets).
+FMNP directly supports sales to nearly 500 growers at around 125 farmers markets as well as farm stands (in communities where there are no farmers markets).
 In order for growers to be authorized to accept FMNP at your farmers market, they must grow and sell eligible products.

 • Produce brokers are not authorized to accept FMNP.